 Art

-The importance of art is frequently socially particular, shared among the individuals from a given society and ward upon social connection.
-The motivation behind centerpieces might be to impart political, transcendental or philosophical thoughts.
+The importance of art is frequently socially particular, shared among individuals from a given society, and wards upon social connection.
+The motivation behind centerpieces might be to impart political, transcendental, or philosophical thoughts.
 To make a feeling of excellence, to investigate the way of recognition, for delight, or to create forceful feelings.
 Its motivation may likewise be apparently nonexistent.

 Broadest Sense